100 Popular Scottish Surnames Or Last Names With Meanings

 99. Wood

 It comes from Old English, and is a toponymic name for those who lived by a wood or forest.
-Wood also would have an occupational surname for those worked as woodcutters.
+Wood could also be an occupational surname for those who worked as woodcutters.

 100. Wright